 Gueros End of Year Party is an opportunity for the Thunderbird community to come together to celebrate the end of another successful school year while raising money to send our 5th grade students to The Outdoor School at Camp Champions.
 Held in May at the Gueros Restaurant Oak Garden, families enjoy live music, presentations by THES students, and tasty food and drinks all while enjoying time with their fellow Thunderbirds.

-Young Scientists’ Day (YSD) is an annual half-day enrichment event that has occurred every fall since 2006 and is parent-led and teacher supported!
-YSD introduces our Thunderbirds to spellbinding careers in science and technology.
-Each year, 15-20 scientists and technologists from various areas (forensics, herpetology, cancer research, psychology, archeology, engineering, software design, internet technology, robotics, etc.) present workshops based on their specific area of expertise for groups of 10-15 children in grades 3-5.
+STEAM (Science, Technology, Engineering, Art & Math) Workshop is the newest workshop and is a blend of our former Young Scientists’ Day and Young Artists’ Workshop.
+This half day enrichment event will introduce students to inspiring careers in the Arts and Sciences.
+Scientists and Artists from various areas (herpetology, cancer research, psychology, archeology, engineering, software design, textiles, ceramics, paints, photography, theater, music, etc.) present workshops based on their specific area of expertise for groups of 10-15 children in grades 3-5.
 The older children sign up for two workshops to attend on this day.
-While our younger grades (PreK-2nd) do not engage in any breakout workshops, they do enjoy an entertaining scientific presentation.
+While our younger grades (PreK-2nd) do not engage in any breakout workshops, they do enjoy an entertaining scientific or musical presentation.

 Young Writers’ Workshop (YWW) is an annual half-day enrichment event that has occurred each spring since 1995.
 YWW was created to introduce children to the magical career of writing.
 Each year 15-20 writers from various areas (marketing, songwriting, book authors, comic books, poets, scriptwriters, editors, etc.) present workshops based on their area of expertise for 10-15 children in grades 3-5.
 The older children sign up for two workshops to attend on this day.
 While our younger grades (PreK-2nd) do not engage in any workshops, they do enjoy an engaging large group experience with a musician/storyteller.